autonomical1/ObsidianBackup/10th Grade/Language/Weekly News Project 2.12.23.md

 My personal takeaway is that the idea that allowing governments to have any amount of control on content of any classes is wrong.
-It is even part of the constitution to not allow any main govenrment agencies to control the content in classes.
+It is even part of the constitution to not allow any main government agencies to control the content in classes.